Bologna: Traditional Bolognese Pasta Making with Meal

 Key Points

-- Authentic pasta-making without machines gives you a true feel for traditional techniques.
+• Authentic pasta-making without machines gives you a true feel for traditional techniques.

-- Tasty three-course meal with pasta made during the class, served family-style with local wine.
+• Tasty three-course meal with pasta made during the class, served family-style with local wine.

-- Warm, friendly instruction from a host praised for her patience and humor.
+• Warm, friendly instruction from a host praised for her patience and humor.

-- Flexible cancellation—full refund if you cancel at least 24 hours in advance.
+• Flexible cancellation—full refund if you cancel at least 24 hours in advance.

-- Accessible experience suitable for people with wheelchairs, and in English and Italian.
+Accessible experience suitable for people with wheelchairs, and in English and Italian.

-- Ideal for food lovers and those wanting to learn a skill they can recreate at home.
+• Ideal for food lovers and those wanting to learn a skill they can recreate at home.

 If you’re after a genuine culinary connection in Bologna, this class ticks many boxes.
 We love that it’s a hands-on experience, not just a demo.
 You get to roll out your own pasta, using traditional tools like a rolling pin, which offers a tactile appreciation of the craft.
-For anyone who’s ever tried to master pasta at home with a machine and found it too sterile, this approach offers a different, more personal perspective.

 The overview of three different pasta types—like tortelloni, farfalle, and tagliatelle—is a great way to get variety and see how diverse the pasta traditions are in Bologna.
 Plus, learning the secrets of nonna-style pasta connects you to centuries of culinary history, right from someone who knows the craft intimately.
-Many reviews mention how the instructor, Irene, makes the class fun and engaging, keeping the atmosphere warm and encouraging even for beginners.

 The meal afterwards is a real highlight.
-Guests rave about tasting the pasta they’ve just made, paired with some well-chosen local wines.
+Guests love tasting the pasta they've just made, paired with some well-chosen local wines.
 It’s a relaxed, family-style setting where everyone chats and shares their creations, turning the class into a social event.
 Several reviewers mention how much they enjoyed the convivial vibe—“everyone connected,” as one put it—and that the food was delicious.

 The class lasts about 2.5 hours, starting at flexible times depending on your schedule.
 Meeting at Number 60 Via Lincoln, right next to a playground, it’s easy to find if you're in the city center.
 The experience includes all the necessary ingredients, tools, and an expert instructor who speaks both English and Italian.